Reynolds Center staff

 E-mail Robin or 602-496-9190

-Cassandra Nicholson joined the Center as program coordinator in October 2009.
+Cassandra Nicholson joined the Center as in October 2009.
 She is responsible for registrations and workshop materials and coordinates entries for the Barlett & Steele Awards for Investigative Journalism.
 Before joining the Center, Cassandra worked at Arizona State University’s W.P.
 Carey School of Business.
 She participated in the NASA Space Grant Internship program at the School of Earth and Space Exploration, and later went on to work as a program aide for the Mars Space Flight Facility.
 Cassandra holds a B.A. in Journalism from ASU’s Walter Cronkite School of Journalism and Mass Communication.

 E-mail Cassandra or 602-496-9189